 – During Cocktail Hour, because the couple is not doing a First Look

 If a couple is not seeing each other before the ceremony, then photographing your wedding family photos during cocktail hour is another option.
 Parents must understand that they will not be able to socialize for the entirety of cocktail hour.
 Again, it’s important that the photo captain(s) tell their assignees that they are needed at x location and y time for wedding family photos!
 Lots of reminders are key!

 If a couple is not doing a First Look, I advise us to complete all the formals we can, before the ceremony.
 Examples (Couple A with mother, Couple A with father, Couple A with siblings, Couple A with individual siblings).
 Let’s make time before the ceremony, so that we can photograph the portraits that we do NOT need Couple A and B together for!
 It’s a big time saver!

 Conclusion to getting the best wedding family photos

 I’ve photographed a lot of families.
-It doesn’t have to be stressful.
-I talk fast.
-I move fast.
+It doesn’t have to be stressful because I talk fast and move fast.
 We can get this all completed efficiently if we communicate openly, and if the photo captains are there to help. 🙂

 Do you have any wedding family photo tips that I should add?